 One of the benefits of Cherry Log is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Cherry Log doesn't have a public transportation system that people use for their commute.
+Cherry Log is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Cherry Log ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.